Some Basic Dancing Terms

 Allemande Right - Give right hand palm to palm to your partner or to whoever instructed and walk a complete turn clockwise back to place.

+other.
 There have been cases of dislocated thumbs during energetic allemandes

 when one dancer doesn't release quickly enough.